Renedy Singh

-Potsangbam Renedy Singh, simply known as Renedy Singh (born 20 June 1979), is an Indian football coach, former footballer and football pundit.
-He was the interim manager of Indian Super League club East Bengal for 2021–22 season.
+Potsangbam Renedy Singh, simply known as Renedy Singh (born 20 June 1979), is an Indian football coach, former professional football midfielder and football pundit from Manipur.
+He currently works as an assistant coach of Indian Super League club Bengaluru.
 He is also the former captain of the India national football team.

 Singh was elected president of the Football Players' Association of India in 2014.